cultpenguin/sippi-all/README.md

 CPPFLAGS = -g -static -O3

-MPS has been tested uing mingw in windows.
+MPSlib has been tested using mingw in windows.
 Note that not all builds of mingw will work.
 Therefor we specifically make use of mingw-w64 ([http://mingw-w64.org/doku.php]), which can be obtained in a number of ways.

 One (recommended) approach is to make use of MSYS2.
 Follow the guide at [http://msys2.github.io/] to install MSYS2, and then install the mingw_w64 toolchain using: